vtu-datatools/rrchackathon/README.md

 <h3>Description:</h3>
 <p>An event for local programmers and hacktivists to get involved in the fight for Real Rent Control.</p><br/>
-<p><a href="https://www.vancouvertenantsunion.ca/">Vancouver Tenants Union</a> and <a href="https://populousmap.com/">Populous Map</a> join with the support of the more progressive municipal parties running in the Vancouver City Election on Oct.
+<p><a href="https://www.vancouvertenantsunion.ca/">Vancouver Tenants Union</a> and <a href="https://populousmap.com/">Populous Map</a> join with the support of the more progressive municipal parties(<a href="cope.bc.ca">COPE</a> and <a href="http://www.onecityvancouver.ca/">One City</a>) running in the Vancouver City Election on Oct.
 20th.
-They invite coders of all kinds to come together to build an open source resource for accurately tracking rental data across our city.</p>
+Together they invite coders of all kinds to team up and build an open source resource for accurately tracking rental data across our city.</p>

 <h3>Goals:</h3>
 <ul>
 	<li>Foster a grassroots network of activists with technological know-how.</li>
 	<li>Champion open source principles and collaborative development practices.</li>
-	<li>Harvest public data from online resources and monitor common rental websites.</li>
+	<li>Harvest public data from online rental resources and monitor common rental websites.</li>
 	<li>Save collected data into a database and create a web app with these features:</li>
 	<ul>
 		<li>Search for information about a specific rental unit.</li>